PacketAnglers/atd-avd-l2ls-campus/README.md

 ## STEP #1 - Launch Programmability IDE

 Launch the Progammability IDE (lefthand column of Lab Topology).
 If this is the first time starting the IDE you will be prompted for a code-server password.
-The password is noted on the Lab Topology page.
+Your unique password is noted on the Lab Topology page.

 <img src="images/code-server.png" alt="folder" width="400"/>